anordal/shellharden/README.md

 Shellharden
 =========

-A bash syntax highlighter that encourages (and can fix) proper quoting of variales.
+A bash syntax highlighter that encourages (and can fix) proper quoting of variables.

 Because rewriting scripts to adhere to the *always use quotes* principle can be daunting: